bjortech/tb/README.md

 In adittion to working on live hardware I have shared my supersimple simulator.
 This "simulator" will work without anything other than an image file displaying height.
 An  example heightimage is included.

-# GOAL-SHORTTERM:
+# GOAL:
 The goal with this system is to enable and share a very simple way of utilizing ROS for autonomy.
 My hope is that we can end up creating a free, generic solution that can be used by anyone who needs to inspect or maniupalte anything, anywhere.
-Only building the packages tb_robot, tb_cmd and tb_sim should create a launch-and-play connection to RVIZ and move_base.

-# PACKAGES:

 # TB_ROBOT:
 Robot description and publishing of transforms.